ten-protocol/go-ten/docs/testnet/wallet-extension.md

     * For other OSes and architectures, see `Compiling the binary`, below

-2. Start the wallet extension by running the `wallet_extension` binary with the following flags:
+2. Open a terminal window of command prompt.
+Start the wallet extension by running the `wallet_extension` binary with the following flags:

    ```--nodeRPCHTTPAddress=<Obscuro host RPC HTTP address> --nodeRPCWebsocketAddress=<Obscuro host RPC websocket address>```